World Heritage Identification Number: 911

 UNESCO Justification of the World Heritage Site

-Cultural criteria (iii): Mount Wuyi is a landscape of great beauty that has been protected for more than twelve centuries.
-It contains a series of exceptional archaeological sites, including the Han City established in the 1st century BC and a number of temples and study centres associated with the birth of Neo-Confucianism in the 11th century AD.
+Criterion (iii): Mount Wuyi is a landscape of great beauty that has been protected for more than twelve centuries.
+It contains a series of exceptional archaeological sites, including the Han City established in the 1st century BCE and a number of temples and study centres associated with the birth of Neo-Confucianism in the 11th century CE.

-Cultural Criterion (vi): Mount Wuyi was the cradle of Neo-Confucianism, a doctrine that played a dominant role in the countries of Eastern and South-Eastern Asia for many centuries and influenced philosophy and government over much of the world.
+Criterion (vi): Mount Wuyi was the cradle of Neo-Confucianism, a doctrine that played a dominant role in the countries of Eastern and South-eastern Asia for many centuries and influenced philosophy and government over much of the world.

 Encyclopedia Record: Wuyi Mountains